prints_banner.jpg

 Pallas Athene publishes attractive, intelligent, beautiful non-fiction, focussing on art, such as the series Lives of the Artists.
 We also publish books about travel, history, illustration, literature, nature and food.
 Subjects include John Ruskin, William Blake, Venice, Rome, Paris, Michelangelo, Oscar Wilde, William Turner, Carpaccio, Tintoretto, Velazquez, Caravaggio, Monet, Shakespeare, Friedrich, the nineteenth century, the pre-Raphaelites, Rodin, Leonardo da Vinci, Raphael, Manet, van Gogh, Hogarth, Julia Margaret Cameron, George Stubbs, Aubrey Beardsley and Edward Burne-Jones.

-The Life of J. M. W. Turner, by Walter Thornbury (forthcoming)
+The Life of J. M. W. Turner, by Walter Thornbury (pre-publication copies)

-The Life of J. M. W. Turner, by Walter Thornbury (forthcoming)
+The Life of J. M. W. Turner, by Walter Thornbury (pre-publication copies)

 £14.99